amoslanka/notify/README.md

 ```

 And create a foo mailer to match it.
-Out of the box, Notify will delivery notifications by way of ActionMailer.
+Out of the box, Notify will delivery messages by way of ActionMailer.
 If you don't override any configurations for your notification, Notify will try to use the mailer at N`otificationsMailer#foo`.

 ```ruby
 # app/views/notifications_mailer/foo.html.erb